Oakville-Trafalgar Memorial Hospital Lands Study

 - OTMH site information (pdf, 672 kB)

 The OTMH Lands Study has been incorporated into the larger South Central Public Lands Study, which will review a number of key sites in south central Oakville (e.g. surplus school sites, Oakville Arena) and make recommendations about their future use, including recreation uses.
 That study was recommended by the draft Parks, Recreation and Library Facilities Master Plan (Nov.
-2011), which says that the establishment of a minor community centre (approx. 20-30,000 sq. ft.) in south central Oakville should be explored.
+2011), which says that the establishment of a minor community centre (approximately 20-30,000 square feet) in south central Oakville should be explored.

 The policies of the approved Livable Oakville Plan identify the OTMH lands as a potential residential redevelopment area.
 The policies state that the lands may be redeveloped with low and medium density housing forms (detached and semi-detached dwellings, townhouses and low-rise apartments) at an overall density of 29 units per site hectare.
 Community uses may also be permitted.
 Any redevelopment would be subject to the requirements of the Plan, most notably the compatibility criteria for residential development in s.
 11.1.9, which are intended to maintain and protect the existing neighbourhood character.